MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

   try to connect to when it starts up next time.
 It's a secret, so if you don't supply the `dbPasswordOpt` in the request you won't see it.

-* `paymentCurves`: These are parameters that define the Node's regard of quality of financial records created from interaction with other Nodes.
-The goal is to determine whether the records have crossed a boarder saying that a certain action needs to be taken
+* `paymentCurves`: These are parameters that define the Node's regard to quality of financial records created during interaction with other Nodes.
+The goal is to determine whether the records have crossed boarders meaning that a certain action needs to be taken
-  - either to make a payment to the respective Nodes in order to pay our debts or put them into ban since they've ignored their liabilities to us.
+  - either to make a payment to the touched Nodes in order to redeem our debts or put those Nodes under ban since they've too long ignored their liabilities toward us.
 These are ever present values, no matter if the user's set any value, they have defaults.

 * `balanceDecreasesForSec`: This interval begins after payment_suggested_after_sec for payables and after payment_suggested_after_sec + payment_grace_before_ban for receivables.
 During the interval, the amount of a payable that is allowed